-In the event of any suspicious transactions that have been identified and there is nonavailability of enhanced KYC information (including on account of non-cooperation by the client) to establish the bonafide of these transactions, the Fund should file a suspicious transactions report (STR) with the Director - Financial Intelligence Unit (FIU-IND) within prescribed timelines and format.
-The AML committee/team must in its judgment decide on the merit of the reporting of such cases found to be suspicious.
+In the event of any suspicious transactions that have been identified and there is non-availability of enhanced KYC information (including on account of non-cooperation by the client) to establish the bonafide of these transactions, the Fund should file a suspicious transaction report (STR) with the Director - Financial Intelligence Unit (FIU-IND) within prescribed timelines and format.
+The AML committee/team may in its judgment decide on the merit of the reporting of such cases found to be suspicious.
 The investors whose transactions are reported as "suspicious" may also be monitored by maintaining a suitable 'watch-list'.
 If there is substantial increase in the amounts of the subsequent transactions of such investors, the case may be re-examined in detail and reported again as an STR providing the background of the pattern of transactions, along with reasons for suspicion.
 All discussions and decisions during the AML Committee/team meetings should be appropriately documented (manual or electronically) and marked to all committee members.

 All potentially "suspicious" transactions must be reviewed.
-This must cover the STR alerts on a regular basis "suspicious" cases must be reported to FIU within 7 days of establishing that the transactions was "suspicious".
-The AMC should thus demonstrate reasonable due diligence standards for its AML program and record all reported cases with reasons for suspicion / KYC status / action taken etc. Cases that are not reported should also have adequate narrations about reasons for non-reporting and whether they are under a watchlist.
-However, transactions of the unit holders, if any, whose names match those specified in the United Nations' Security Council 1267 list and the list provided by the Ministry of Home Affairs, Gol must be reported immediately (within 24 hours as prescribed).
-Refer SEBI circular ISD/AML/CIR-2/2009 dated October 23, 2009 where the form and manner of complying with this requirement is expressly stated.
+This must cover the STR alerts on a regular basis "suspicious" cases must be reported to FIU-IND promptly of establishing that the transactions were "suspicious".
+The AMC should thus demonstrate reasonable due diligence standards for its AML program and record all reported cases with reasons for suspicion / KYC status / action taken etc. Cases that are not reported should also have adequate narrations about reasons for non-reporting and whether they are under a watch-list.
+However, transactions of the unit holders, if any, whose names match those specified in the designated lists must be reported immediately (within 24 hours as prescribed).
+Refer SEBI circular SEBI/HO/MIRSD/MIRSD-SEC-5/P/CIR/2023/022 dated February 03, 2023 where the form and manner of complying with this requirement is expressly stated.